 Not all managers are leaders and not all leaders are managers.
 Having a position of responsibility does not necessarily involve exercising leadership; it simply means to enjoy a position of power.
 Power is a part of leadership, but is not everything.
-With the premiere of Gamelearn’s course-videogame on leadership and team management scheduled in just a few months, we tell you what the five traits of a leader are:
+In this article, we tell you what the five traits of a leader are:

 Good leaders are happy to see others thrive, they feel they are part of that success, and that’s why they work to help them grow and develop.
 They worry about the people around them and want the best for them because that has an effect on the team.
 No leader is born a leader, and passion for the people does not need to be genuine either.
 But a good leader can work with soft skills to acquire this trait, essential to a successful leadership.

 After people, there come the results.
 If leaders can get good performance from their teams and develop the full potential of the people with whom they work, they will get the results they are looking for.
 Leaders are demanding and learn from failures, but leadership means never losing sight of the true goal: achieving results.

 3. Emotional Intelligence

 Besides the necessary technical expertise to perform their job, leaders must have emotional intelligence to cope with crisis situations and resolve interpersonal conflicts with themselves and among members of their teams, adapt to changes, etc. Situations which cannot be learned in books, but only by practicing.
 That’s why simulators such as Merchants or Triskelion are so valuable for the development of soft skills, whose advantage over other learning processes lies in the possibility of learning by doing.